accessibility-exchange/platform/README.md

     MAIL_PORT=1025
     ```

     You will now be able to access mail that the platform sends by visiting http://127.0.0.1:8025 or http://localhost:8025.
-For more information and additional configuration options, [read this blog post](https://ryangjchandler.co.uk/posts/setup-mailhog-with-laravel-valet).
+For more information and additional configuration options, [read the Mailpit documentation](https://github.com/axllent/mailpit).

-For comprehensive instructions, consult the [Laravel documentation](https://laravel.com/docs/9.x).
+For comprehensive instructions, consult the [Laravel documentation](https://laravel.com/docs/10.x).
 Here's an overview
 of how some key tasks can be carried out using Valet:

 - [Composer](https://getcomposer.org) commands may be executed by using `composer <command>`.
 - [NVM](https://github.com/nvm-sh/nvm) commands may be executed by using `nvm <command>`.
 - [NPM](https://docs.npmjs.com/cli) commands may be executed by using `npm <command>`.
-- [Artisan](https://laravel.com/docs/9.x/artisan) commands may be executed by using `php artisan <command>`.
+- [Artisan](https://laravel.com/docs/10.x/artisan) commands may be executed by using `php artisan <command>`.

 ### Running tests

 The project uses [Pest](http://pestphp.com) for testing.
-For more information about testing Laravel, [read the documentation](https://laravel.com/docs/9.x/testing).
+For more information about testing Laravel, [read the documentation](https://laravel.com/docs/10.x/testing).

 ### Development workflow